 From the historical Wimbledon grass to more modern concrete courts to legendary Roland-Garros’ clay, today we focus on these different tennis court surfaces.

 What are the pros and cons of each tennis surfaces?
 What adjustments to your game do you need to make?
-In this article, I will try to tackle every concern and every question you may have about the subject.
+In this article, I will try to tackle every concern and question you may have about the subject.

 Clay Courts – The Most Prestigious Type of Tennis Surface